-After changes in benefit provisions.

-(a) From 1980 to 1986, total payroll for Retirement System purposes was projected to be 107% of reported payroll (base pay).
-This was done because of the inclusion of overtime and longevity pay in gross pay for Retirement System

-^ Prior to the 6/30/2006 valuation, actuarial present value of credited projected benefits was used.

-+ Retirement System is fully funded on a credited projected benefit basis.
+- After changes in actuarial assumptions or methods. - # After changes in benefit provisions. - (a) From 1980 to 1986, total payroll for Retirement System purposes was projected to be 107% of reported payroll (base pay).
+This was done because of the inclusion of overtime and longevity pay in gross pay for Retirement System purposes. - ^ Prior to the 6/30/2006 valuation, actuarial present value of credited projected benefits was used. - + Retirement System is fully funded on a credited projected benefit basis. - @ Assets shown are net of health assets beginning in 1994.